Scale invariance of cell size fluctuations in starving bacteria: Supplementary Note 3: Supplementary simulation methods

-Here we describe how we obtained the functional forms of $\lambda(t)$ and $\mu(t)$, Eqs.~\pref{eq:growthrate} and \pref{eq:mu}, in our CH model for the bacterial reductive division (before the simplification described in Sec.~\ref{sec:Violation}).
+Here we describe how we obtained the functional forms of $\lambda(t)$ and $\mu_i(t)$, Eqs.~(5) and (6), in our CH model for the bacterial reductive division (before the simplification described in ``Violation of the scale invariance'').
 We consider the situation where growth medium is switched to non-nutritious buffer at $t=0$; therefore, $t$ denotes time passed since the switch to the non-nutritious condition.
 First, on the basis of the Monod equation \cite{Monod1949}, we assume that the growth rate $\lambda(t)$ can be expressed as a function of the concentration of substrates, $S(t)$, inside each cell:

 where $A'$ and $B'$ are constant coefficients.
-We consider that substrates in each cell are simply diluted by volume growth and consumed at a constant rate $C$.
-Therefore,
+We consider that substrates in each cell are simply diluted by volume growth and consumed at a constant rate $c$, as follows:

-Note that there is no uptake of substrates because of the non-nutritious condition considered here.
+There is no uptake of substrates because of the non-nutritious condition considered here.
+Note that although the consumption rate $c$ may depend on the growth rate, we assume it to be a constant for simplicity.
+When a cell divides, we assume that the two daughter cells take the same concentration $S(t)$; therefore the cell division does not affect the time evolution of $S(t)$.
 By combining \eqref{eq:monod} and \eqref{eq:substrate}, we obtain the following differential equation for $S(t)$: